Biosys: Gameplay

+The game is a combination of mystery, puzzle, survival, and simulation genres.

 Pressing Tab will show the health/energy status of the player, which show if the player is hungry, thirsty, tired, hot, sick, or has other physical conditions.
-This information is used when players plan trips through the complex - longer trips use up more resources.
+This information is used when players plan trips through the complex – longer trips use up more resources.
 The game consists of 360° rotational screens, and predefined pathways for the player to follow.
 The game is presented from the subjective first-person point of view.
-The biospheres live and breath in real-time - for instance plants grow as day and night passes.
+The biospheres live and breath in real-time – for instance plants grow as day and night passes.
 Decisions made in the game can have effects on both that enclosure and the other biodomes, and poor decisions can cause plant and animal life to die.

-Each location features hotspots that activate via a context-sensitive cursor, including switches, items, or paths to a different area.
-Tasks include fixing the dome's malfunctioning heating, ventilation and drainage systems, while passwords can be discovered by accessing different parts of the complex.